At a Glance

 - Physically and psychologically equipped to raise and parent young children

-- Fertility starts to significantly decline at 35 [Source: American Society for Productive Medicine].
+- Fertility by age starts to significantly decline at 35 [Source: American Society for Productive Medicine].

 - Slightly higher risk of having a miscarriage or giving birth to a baby with a genetic disorder (e.g., Down Syndrome) compared to women in their 20s.
 [Source: Mayo Clinic, NDSS].